Paramount Global: Paramount Communications (1989–1994) and Viacom Inc. and CBS Corporation (1994–2005)

 Meanwhile, Paramount Pictures was acquired by Gulf and Western Industries in 1966, which then re-branded itself as Paramount Communications in 1989.
 Viacom then purchased Paramount Communications in 1994.
 In 1999, Viacom made its biggest acquisition to date by announcing plans to merge with its former parent CBS Corporation (the renamed Westinghouse Electric Corporation, which had merged with CBS in 1995).
 The merger was completed in 2000, resulting in CBS reuniting with its former syndication division.

 Viacom Inc. and CBS Corporation (2005–2019)

 On December 31, 2005, Viacom was split into two companies: the second incarnation of CBS Corporation, the former's corporate successor, and the second incarnation of Viacom, which was formed as a spin-off.

 History

 Formation

-On September 29, 2016, National Amusements wrote to their in-control subsidiaries, Viacom and CBS Corporation, encouraging a merger.
+On September 29, 2016, National Amusements wrote to its in-control subsidiaries, Viacom and CBS Corporation, encouraging a merger.
 On December 12, the deal was called off.